 Nitrogen can be used for duplex steels in order to avoid nitrogen loss in the weld metal.
 The purity of the gas used for root protection should be at least 99.995%.
-In certain cases root flux can be an alternative to gas purging.
+When gas purging is impractical root flux can be an alternative.

 Molten slag protection